Costa Concordia sinking leaves other cruise ship passengers alarmed — and out of luck

 Meanwhile, the cruise line says it is covering the costs of lodging and return transportation for the Concordia’s survivors, as well as offering counseling to the passengers and their families “as needed.”
 It is also refunding all voyage costs, including onboard expenses.

 In a statement issued just after the incident, Costa and its corporate parent sought to assure passengers such as Westbrook that its vessels are safe.
 “Costa is committed to ensuring that no such incident ever occurs again,” it said.
-“Our number-one priority is always the safety and security of our guests and crew, and we comply with all safety regulations.”
+“Our number-one priority is always the safety and security of our guests and crew.
+We comply with all safety regulations.”

 On Feb.
 26, 2010, the Costa Europa rammed into a pier in Sharm el-Sheikh, Egypt, as it was trying to dock in rough weather.
 Three crew members were killed and three passengers were injured.
 And on Oct.
 18, 2010, the Costa Classica collided with a Belgian cargo ship near China’s Yangtze River, injuring several passengers.

 Costa’s safety record isn’t the only thing that should frighten passengers, say Walker and other legal experts.
-Also worrisome are the flimsy legal rights passengers have when they book a cruise, outlined in a legal document known as the ticket contract, which is available on the cruise line’s Web site and is normally included with your ticket.
+Also worrisome are the flimsy legal rights passengers have when they book a cruise, as outlined in a legal document known as the ticket contract.
+This contract is available on the cruise line’s website and is typically included with your ticket.

 For passengers with future cruise plans, the contract delivers some bad news: If you want a refund, and you’re within two weeks of departing on a European cruise, you’re out of luck.
 (If it’s anywhere between 44 and 15 days until your vacation, you can get half your money back.)

 The contract is equally restrictive as it applies to the Concordia’s survivors.
-The fine print limits the cruise line’s liability to about $71,000 per passenger, requires that any claim against the company be filed within a year, restricts the filing venue to a court in Genoa, Italy, and applies Italian law to resolving the dispute.
+The fine print in the contract limits the cruise line’s liability to about $71,000 per passenger.
+It requires that any claim against the company be filed within a year.
+This restricts the filing venue to a court in Genoa, Italy, and applies Italian law to resolving the dispute.

 For cruises from U.S. ports, Costa’s contract limits the venue for filing lawsuits to the U.S. District Court for the Southern District of Florida, effectively turning any lawsuit into a costly federal case.
 Other ticket language prevents smaller complaints from being brought together as class actions, further limiting passengers’ access to justice, say legal experts.